Duke Blue Devils softball

-The Duke Blue Devils softball program joined the Atlantic Coast Conference as a Division I varsity program in 2017.
+The Duke Blue Devils softball is the program that joined the Atlantic Coast Conference as a Division I varsity program in 2017.
 In July 2015, former Big Ten Player of the Year Marissa Young was named as Duke University's first head softball coach.
 Young spent the previous two years as an assistant coach at the University of North Carolina.